rosa-lpz/rosa-lpz/README.md

-## Hi there 👋 I'm Rosa 🌱
+# Rosa Lopez

-I am a data scientist with a background in chemistry and computer systems engineering.
+Hi there 👋 I'm Rosa 🌱, I am a data scientist with a background in chemistry and computer systems engineering.
 My professional goal is to apply data science and artificial intelligence techniques for engineering, health and environmental science.
 I consider myself a person in constant learning.

 - 🔭 I’m currently working on Data Science and Machine Learning Projects using Python